bennyschmidt/ragdoll-studio/README.md

 https://github.com/bennyschmidt/ragdoll-studio/assets/45407493/20427f0b-7e64-449d-b9e2-d881f867dd5a

 > The above video shows how Ragdoll uses Stable Diffusion's img2img feature through the lens of different ragdolls to produce a variety of different image results.
 Optionally check "True to original" to keep the overall structure of the source image in place while still applying stylistic attributes of the ragdoll.
-The initial `artStyle` set when creating a ragoll defines the overall kind of image (photorealistic, concept art, pixel art, etc.) but because the ragdoll prompts `img2img` itself, some of its own speech patterns can influence the resulting image too.
+The initial `artStyle` set when creating a ragdoll defines the overall kind of image (photorealistic, concept art, pixel art, etc.) but because the ragdoll prompts `img2img` itself, some of its own speech patterns can influence the resulting image too.

 ### 4. Video Mode